ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

     hostname.Berkeley.EDU.
 IN MX 5 sandstorm.OCF.Berkeley.EDU.

 Use the domain requested by the group in place of `hostname`.
 We have a [reusable email template](http://templates.ocf.berkeley.edu/#hostmaster-add-mail) for making DNS mail requests.

+### Application hosting
+The group website should be reasonably developed (can be offsite during review only for this request) before approving it.

+You will need a `/admin` principle to modify apphosting entries.

+* Add the group account to the ocf LDAP group:

+      $ ldapvi cn=ocfdev
+      memberUid: ggroup
+      memberUid: GROUP_USERNAME

+* Add apphost entry: edit `~staff/vhost/vhost-app.conf`.
+* Wait for cronjob to update configurations (runs every 10 minutes).

+Once the cronjob completes, the application will be available at:

+    VHOST_NAME-berkeley-edu.apphost.ocf.berkeley.edu

+Once the website is developed and meets policy checklist, request the following DNS record from the University hostmaster:

+    hostname.berkeley.edu.
+IN CNAME werewolves.OCF.Berkeley.EDU

+The nginx running on apphosting server will return a `502 Bad Gateway` or actual content if the apphost is configured properly, and a `403 Forbidden` otherwise.